Constraints and Penalty Functions¶

 x_0

-is the real auxiliary variable that is issued when the penalty function is generated.Attention
+is the real auxiliary variable that is issued when the penalty function is generated.Note

-The current Amplify SDK does not support variable conversion from real to binary.
-Therefore, for solvers that cannot handle real variables, such as the QUBO solver, it may fail to build intermediate models.
+The Amplify SDK performs variable conversions from real to binary variables for solvers that cannot handle real variables, such as the QUBO solver.
+The

 IntegerVariable